Introduction: Retro "Rayotron" Night Light (Part 1)

 Required electronic components are identified in each step.
 Miscellaneous items needed for construction are: cardboard sheets from 3-ring binders; circuit boards; clear & blue tape; connecting/ mounting hardware; cyano-acrylate (CA) glue; insulated project wire; pencil; pinch clips; protractor; ruler; sandpaper; scissors (or commercial paper cutter); spray paints; and Elmer's X-treme School Glue as well as various hand tools; an electric drill with assorted bits and a soldering pencil.

-Step 3: Electronics: Ionizer & Power Supply (Modify or Buy One)
+Step 3: Electronics: Ionizer & Power Supply (Mod or Buy One)

 I found a vintage Radio Shack Micronta room ionizer at a rummage sale for $1.50.
-The ionizer was missing the original power supply, so I hacked a DC source from a portable B&W TV.
+The ionizer was missing the original power supply, so I hacked a DC source from a portable B&W TV (remember those?).

-I started with a 12 VDC @ 1 amp source, opened the case and swapped out the original transformer with a larger, 3 amp transformer to meet the power demands of the unit.
+I opened the case and swapped out the original 12 VDC @ 1 amp transformer with another transformer because of its rusted condition.
 Caution: if you do this, be sure the components are rated for the new transformer or you will cook the rectifier circuit!
 I mounted the new transformer and original rectifier on a circuit board and soldered the components together.
 I placed this assembly aside for later instillation when console construction was complete.

 Step 4: Console Assembly: Layout, Cut & Customize Instrument Panel